-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-The 'Worcester Junior 28i' gas fired combi boiler is in the attic, and is vented via a flue that projects through the rear gable.
+The wall mounted 'Worcester Greenstar 42 CDi Classic' gas fired combi boiler is in the kitchen.
 The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
+The radiators are fitted with thermostatic valves, and there is an electronic programmer with room thermostat in the hall.
+Hot water is supplemented by an electric shower (not tested) in the shower room.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-Drainage is assumed to be to the public sewer.
+Drainage is assumed to be connected to the public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
 In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.